RivaD2/node-app/node-app/notes.md

     - If middleware function does not pass control to another middlware function to end req/response cycle, our request will end up hanging...
-    - Each middleware function should be in separate module */
+    - Each middleware function should be in separate module

+## URLENCODED(MIDDLEWARE)

+      - this is another built-in middleware function
+      - this parses incoming requests with url encoded payloads
+      - that is a request with a body like this: key=value&key=value
+      - this is a traditional approach
+      - if I have a html form with an input fields, and post form to server, the body of the request would look like the above

+    ## USING MORGAN(MIDDLEWARE)

+      - I can specify formats within the function for morgan
+      - everytime request is sent to server, it will be logged
+      - morgan logs requests to terminal but I can configure it to write it to log file
+      - this will impact request processing pipeline, so maybe it is not best in production
+      - it may only be best to use for short periods of time and then turn it off
+      - by setting different environment variables and writing code to say
+      - when to turn it on based off current environment

+    ## EXPRESS.JSON() (MIDDLEWARE)

+      - app.use(express.json()) reads request when it is called
+      - The job of this middleware function is to read request and if json obj is in body of request,it will parse the body of the req into json obj, and set request.body property

+    ## EXPRESS.STATIC()(MIDDLEWARE)
+      - static is another built in middleware function
+      - static serves all static files like css,images etc.
+      - I will put all static assets inside public folder
+      - our static content is always at root of the site*/

+*/

 ## GET REQUESTS